smyte/careers/roles/Anti_abuse_engineer.md

 * Work with design to figure out a manual review queue that's easier to use.
 * Come up with new rules to reduce the amount of manual review our customers need to do.
 * Design a generic data model for social network spam.
-* Identify creative new ways to price our product that aligns our customers' success with ours.

 ## Why you’ll love us: